Cfnatic7/markdown-previewer/README.md

 # Description
 This is a markdown prewiever project made for [freecodecamp's](https://www.freecodecamp.org) front end libraries course.
+You can see the deployment [here](https://cfnatic7.github.io/markdown-previewer/).

 ## Libraries used:
 - Redux